earthnet2021/hs-uc1-m34/README.md

-# HOPSWORKS-UC1-M18
+# HOPSWORKS-UC1-M34

-M18 DeepCube demonstration.
+M34 DeepCube demonstration.
 With EarthNet minicuber and sample DeepLearning Model forward run.
+The demonstration is split into notebooks that guide you in the use of the minicuber and the spin up of the streamlit web based forecasting app.